 Upon appointment you will be required to comply with the Baseline Personnel Security Standard, undertaken by the Members’ Staff Verification Office (MSVO).
 See Members’ Staff Verification Office (MSVO) page for further info.
 MPs generally pay staff in accordance with IPSA guidelines.

-Start day will be Tuesday 1 September 2020 and the internship will last for 15 weeks until Friday 18 December.
-Candidates will need to be available for the first round of interviews on 31st July 2020 and the second round on Thurs 6th Aug (tbc)
+Candidates will need to be available for the first round of interviews on 15th February 2021 and the second round on 18th February (tbc)

 "I am looking for exceptional people who are keen to learn more about politics and how Plymouth can get a fairer deal.
 That could be you!"
 Luke Pollard MP